 Upgrading to Python 3 with Zero Downtime supplies advice on transitioning a large existing Python 2 web application to Python 3.
 Their process involved upgrading dependencies, testing and deploying the new version before going back to clean up unnecessary code created by the transition.

 Why should I use Python 3? is a detailed FAQ on important topics such as unicode support, iteration improvements and async upgrades provided by 3.x.
+There is also a great follow up post by the author titled A Rebuttal For Python 3 that counters some arguments made by other community members who are unhappy about various features in Python 3.

 Want to know all of the advantages and what's changed in Python 3 compared to Python 2?
 There's an official guide to Python 3 changes you'll want to read.